How Nebraska Republicans could tip the election to Trump

 Currently, Ms. Harris would become president if she carries the district and wins Michigan, Pennsylvania, and Wisconsin, three highly competitive Rust Belt states where her poll numbers have been a bit better on average than the other battlegrounds.
 But if Nebraska becomes a winner-take-all state, that means if she wins those three states and loses the rest of the swing states, she and Mr. Trump would be tied in the Electoral College with 269 votes apiece.

-If that happens, the election gets thrown to the U.S. House, where each state delegation would get one vote for president – a chaotic result in a highly charged political environment.
+If that happens, the election gets thrown to the U.S. House, where each state delegation would get one vote for president – a volatile result in a highly charged political environment.
 Republicans currently have a majority of delegations in 28 of the 50 states and will likely maintain that edge after the elections, giving them enough votes to hand the White House to their party.

 All five members of Nebraska’s all-Republican delegation released a letter on Wednesday calling for the state to change its rules before the 2024 election.
 “It is past time that Nebraska join 48 other states in embracing winner-take-all in presidential elections,” the letter states.

-Mr. Trump’s campaign has been pushing for this for months, and Trump surrogate and South Carolina Sen. Lindsey Graham flew to Nebraska on Wednesday to join the meeting with Gov. Pillen and the GOP state lawmakers, according to reports.
+Mr. Trump’s campaign has been pushing for this for months, and Trump surrogate and South Carolina Sen. Lindsey Graham flew to Nebraska on Wednesday to join the meeting with Governor Pillen and the GOP state lawmakers, according to reports.

 It’s unclear whether Republicans now have enough votes to pass this in their GOP-controlled legislature, however.